Guidelines for Human-Focused Research

 - The researcher will escort the participant into and out of the building before and after their research visit in order to minimise movement around the building and potential interaction with other members of staff.

-- Travel: If travel is required to undertake the study, details should be provided in the Covid-19 Response Plan and should detail the applicable information provided in the Research Continuity Guidelines for Travel for Research.
+- Travel: If international travel is required to undertake the study, details should be provided in the Covid-19 Response Plan and should detail the applicable information provided in the Research Continuity Guidelines for Travel for Research.

 Volunteers-on-Campus studies involve research participants attending UCC research facilities on campus for study visits.